sui-foundation/sui-demo-day-hk/README.md

 - **Address**:
 - **Builder House Registration Link**:

-_If you are participating in the Sui Demo Day, please indicate that when you register for the HK Builder House._
+_If you are planning to participate in the Sui Demo Day, please indicate that when you register for the HK Builder House._

 ## Contest Eligibility

 - The project must be deployed to Sui Devnet or Testnet
-- At least one of the project's team members must be able to attend the Sui Demo Day in-person to present the project
+- At least one of the project's team members must be able to attend Sui Demo Day in-person to present the project
-- At least one member of the team must pass KYC to receive prizes
+- A member of the team must pass KYC to receive prizes
-- For details legal terms and conditions of the Sui Demo Day contest, please check [here](placeholder)
+- For detailed legal terms and conditions of the Sui Demo Day contest, please check [here](placeholder)

 ## Primary Tracks